zhf-0/vim-interact-terminal/README.md

 # vim-interact-terminal
 Interact wtih the terminal in vim 8.1 especially for Python programming.
-Theoretically, it can also be used for bash and other languages although.
-The main fecture is sending the commands to the console and execute without considering the indent problem!
+Theoretically, it can also be used for bash and other languages.
+The main fecture is sending the commands to the console and execute without considering the indent problem !

 Advantages compared with other similar plugins
 - installation and configuration are so easy without any effort.
-In fact there is no configuration at all!
+In fact there is no configuration at all !
-- support multiple language, including `Python`,`bash`
+- support multiple languages, including `Python`,`bash`
 - support virtual environment of `Python` naturally, which can be verified by following steps
 	- activate one `venv`,
 	- open a `*.py` using `vim`